vmstio/vmstio/docus/content/infrastructure/search.md

 ### Unauthorized Indexing

 The `indexable` setting is federated to other Mastodon instances running version 4.2 beta 2 or higher, as well as other Fediverse software platforms that are programmed to recognize this setting.
-After vigorous debate, the Mastodon project, works to be thoughtful in it's implementation of features like search to provide user consent and avoid misuse.
+The Mastodon project carefully considers and debates the implementation of features like search with a goal of providing for user consent while avoiding misuse.

 However, some Mastodon instances have side-stepped some of the privacy concerns and previously implemented an enhanced full text search which does not currently respect this `indexable` flag, while other Fediverse projects and forks have done so in their own ways.